psamuels00/artwork/README.md

 ### Low priority

 **UI tweaks**
-- Add margin below secondary doodles menu on mobile, there is none in landscape orientation
 - Improve alignment of secondary hamburger menu; improve consistency of margin around secondary hamburger menu on general or specific doodle/portfolio page
 - Make sure the footer is always at the bottom of the page, eg, see About in full window mode